CarbonMatrixLab/carbonnovo/README.md

 ```bash
 python predict.py sample_length=256 sample_number=4
 ```
 Here, sample_length denotes the length of the proteins to be sampled, and sample_number denotes the number of samples.
+The sampled structures and sequences will be put in the directory./output.

 ### Citation